 The aggregate intrinsic values of options outstanding, vested and exercisable, and vested and expected to vest were calculated as the difference between the exercise price of the options and the estimated fair value of the Company's common stock.

-The fair value of each option grant was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions:
+The fair value of each option grant was estimated on the date of grant using the Black-Scholes option pricing model.